arshad115/arshad115.github.io/_posts/2018-12-19-how-to-download-whatsapp-status-of-your-friends-on-iphone-and-android-without-any-app.md

 ### How to save photos and videos?

-1. Go to https://web.whatsapp.com/ on your computer and connect your phone on which whatsApp is installed.
+1. Go to [https://web.whatsapp.com/](https://web.whatsapp.com/) on your computer and connect your phone on which [WhatsApp](https://www.whatsapp.com/) is installed.

    ![WhatsApp web](\assets\images\posts\whatsappweb.PNG)